Jihene-ch/ML_Project/README.md

 # BEFORE RUNNING

-Extract the "parkinglots" directory from "parkinglots.zip" in the root project folder
+Extract the "parkinglots" directory from "parkinglots.zip" into the root project folder